US STOCKS-Wall St closes lower on vaccine delay, dampened stimulus hopes

 NEW YORK, Oct 13 (Reuters) - Wall Street lost ground on Tuesday, with halted COVID-19 vaccine trials and an elusive U.S. stimulus agreement weighing on sentiment as third quarter earnings season got underway.

-While all three major stock indexes closed in the red, Microsoft Corp MSFT.O and Amazon.com AMZN.O helped the mitigate the tech-heavy Nasdaq's loss.
+While all three major stock indexes closed in the red, a gain Microsoft Corp MSFT.O shares helped the mitigate the tech-heavy Nasdaq's loss.

-Late in the session, rival Eli Lilly & Co LLY.N said it was also halting its coronavirus antibody trial because of safety concerns.
+Late in the session, rival Eli Lilly & Co LLY.N said it was also halting its coronavirus antibody trial because of safety concerns, sending its shares down 2.9%.

 "We have this recent spike in coronavirus cases coinciding with big drug companies halting vaccine trials," said Robert Pavlik, chief investment strategist at SlateStone Wealth LLC in New York.
 "That's making the market nervous and in response, you're seeing the lockdown stocks moving higher."